satyajitvure91/new-arch-sample/README.md

 # new-arch-sample
-sample app to show GraphQL implementation using Apollo Android sdk using https://apollo-fullstack-tutorial.herokuapp.com/graphql end point
+sample app using MVVM architectural pattern to show GraphQL implementation using Apollo Android sdk using https://apollo-fullstack-tutorial.herokuapp.com/graphql end point

 Libraries used